Dotneteer/spectnetide/docs/_posts/documents/2019-01-03-tape-explorer-commands.md

 This command exports the BASIC listing of the tape data block, provided, it is a program data block:

 ![Predefined symbols]({{ site.baseurl }}/assets/images/commands/export-basic-listing-dialog.png)

+By setting the **Mimic ZX BASIC** checkbox, the output will use ZX BASIC escape sequences for control characters.